cerai-iitm/AIEvaluationTool/README.md

 **Step 1: Import datapoints into Database**

+Create a database in the MariaDB server and authorize a database user with full privileges.
+Replace the host, port number, username, password, and database name in the `config.json` file.

 Open a terminal on your machine and run:

 ```bash
 python3 src/app/importer/main.py --config "path to the config file"
 ```

-Replace the host, port number, username, password, and database name in the `config.json` file.
 After running the importer script, the terminal shows the following outputs.

 ![Importing datapoints to database](screenshots/importing%20data%20to%20database.png)